Thunder (singer): 2015–present: Return to acting and Thunder

 In 2015, he was cast in the role of Kang Hyun-seo in the MBC drama Make a Woman Cry.
 Starting with this drama, he is being credited by his birth name (except for music-related projects).
 In 2016, he made a cameo appearance on another MBC drama, Woman with a Suitcase, as Cheondung, a lawyer interviewing for the same job as Ma Seok-woo (played by Lee Joon).

 On November 23, 2016, Mystic Entertainment revealed that Thunder would release new music in December.
-His self-titled debut extended play as a solo artist was released on December 7, 2016 and featured guest appearances by Goo Hara, Basick and Giantpink.
+His self-titled debut extended play as a solo artist was released on December 7, 2016, and featured guest appearances by Goo Hara, Basick and Giantpink.
 Thunder participated in writing and composing all five tracks.
 The music video for the promotional single "Sign" features his sister Sandara.

 On February 6, 2017, it was announced that Thunder would be the first Korean idol to star in a Korean-Indonesian movie, titled Forever-Holidays in Bali.
 On April 19, before going over to Bali to film the movie, Thunder appeared in Indonesian music show "Dahsyat" to perform.
-It was a huge success with the hashtag #ThunderOnDahsyat trending second on Indonesian Twitter that morning.
+It was a success with the hashtag #ThunderOnDahsyat trending second on Indonesian Twitter that morning.

+Thunder debuted as part of the duo CATtRIEVER on January 21, 2024.

+Personal life

+On July 13, 2023, Thunder announced he has been in a relationship with singer-actress Mimi, a former member of Gugudan, for four years.
+On December 19, 2023, it was reported the couple would marry next May.
+The couple married on May 26, 2024.